Understanding your financial commitment

-The stipend is $1100 per month for a one-year, full-time internship; $550 per month for a two-year, half-time (concurrent) internship.
-For tax purposes, the intern is considered an employee of the congregation and NOT clergy;therefore, the intern's stipend and all other benefits—including housing allowance—are taxable.
-Congregations are required to pay the employer's portion of the FICA.
+The stipend is $1,600 per month for a one-year/full-time internship and $800 per month for a two-year/half-time (concurrent) internship.
+As the intern is considered an employee of the congregation, their stipend is taxable.
+Congregations are required to pay the employer's portion of FICA.

-(For geographically restricted internship sites the following housing or a housing allowance requirements are waived.
-Contact the Contextual Learning office if you have questions about this provision.)
+(For geographically restricted internship sites, the following housing or a housing allowance requirements are waived.
+Contact the Office of Contextual Learning if you have questions about this provision.)

-The congregation will provide adequate, furnished housing, including utilities; or a housing allowance.
+The congregation will provide adequate furnished housing and utilities (including Internet) or an allowance to provide for both housing and utilities.
 Separate, private housing is expected.
 The intern is not to be housed together with a parishioner.

-If housing is not secured in advance by the congregation, the congregation will assist the intern in locating housing.
-A monthly housing and utility allowance will be paid to the intern.
+If housing is not secured in advance by the congregation, the congregation will assist the intern in locating housing and will pay a monthly housing and utility allowance directly to the intern.

-Any other alternative housing arrangements must be negotiated with the Contextual Learning staff.
+Alternative housing arrangements must be negotiated with the Office of Contextual Learning.

-Car expenses are to be reimbursed at the IRS standard mileage rate as an allowable deduction or as a monthly allowance.
+Business-related travel expenses are to be reimbursed to the intern at the IRS standard mileage rate or as a monthly car allowance.

-The congregation will reimburse the intern for approved expenses incurred in his/her work.
+The congregation will reimburse the intern for approved expenses incurred in his or her work.

 Expenses for participation in cluster meetings by the intern and supervisor are the responsibility of the congregation.

-All stipends are subject to income tax and FICA, and congregations are subject to FICA for the intern as employee.
+All stipends are subject to income tax and FICA.
+Since the intern is considered an employee of the congregation, the congregation is also subject to FICA.
 Income tax and FICA will also need to be paid on the housing allowance or fair-rental value of housing that is provided.
-Thus, the financial implication for a congregation hosting a full-time intern is the payment of 7+% per month FICA on the stipend and housing allowance.
-Over the course of a full year the liability of the congregation, therefore, would likely be somewhere between $1000 - $1500.
+Thus, the financial implication for a congregation hosting a full-time intern is the payment of 7-plus-percent per month FICA on the stipend and housing allowance.
 The congregation may assist the intern by paying the employee's portion as well.

-- Travel reimbursement is for costs related to moving to and from internship, and is based on the number of miles between the seminary and the site, as well as the number of dependents accompanying the student.
-Minimum reimbursement has been set at $100.00.
+- Travel reimbursement is based on the number of miles between Luther Seminary and the internship site, and the number of dependents accompanying the student.
+Interns receive checks at the beginning and end of the internship.
+Minimum reimbursement has been set at $150.

-- If a married couple serves internship together, each spouse is eligible to receive a mileage allowance unless only one travel pool fee has been paid by the internship congregations.
-When both are interns neither can be claimed as a dependent.
-Dependent children are reimbursed under only one intern's travel stipend.
+- If a married couple serves internship together, each spouse is eligible to receive a mileage allowance unless only one travel pool fee has been paid by the internship congregations or institutions.
+When both are interns, neither can be claimed as a dependent.
+Dependent children are reimbursed under only one intern's travel pay.

-- Extra time is allowed for students interning in excess of 500 miles from seminary for return travel.
-Thus, for example, interns in Florida should be allowed three days, in addition to their vacation time, to travel back to St. Paul.
-Contact the CL Office if you have any questions.
+Extra time is allowed for students interning in excess of 500 miles from the seminary for return travel.
+Thus, for example, interns in Florida should be allowed three days, in addition to their vacation time, to travel back to Saint Paul.
+Contact Contextual Learning if you have any questions.

-All internship sites are responsible for the $1000 Administration Fee, set by the Vocation & Education unit of the ELCA, and will be billed, along with the travel pool fee, by early October following the start of internship.
-These fees will be payable to the Contextual Learning office.
+All internship sites are responsible for the $1,000 administration fee, set by the ELCA (not Luther Seminary), and will be billed, along with the travel pool fee near the beginning of the internship year.
+Concurrent internship sites will be billed $500 at the beginning of each internship year.

 - If a congregation provides unfurnished housing, the student is entitled to some assistance in moving furniture and personal possessions.
 Normally this means the congregation will pay for the rental of a trailer or a truck.
 The student is responsible for negotiating this agreement with the congregation.